 The Best Fundraising Tips for Small Businesses

-Whether your small business is already up and running or you’re raising money to get your business off the ground, a great fundraiser can take your business to the next level or help you survive a rough patch.
-To help you get started, we’ve put together a list of fundraising tips for small businesses.
+Looking for effective fundraising tips for small businesses just like yours?
+Whether your small business is already up and running or you’re raising money to get your business off the ground, a great fundraiser can help you both survive and thrive.
+To help you get started, we’ve put together everything you need to know.

-After you’ve browsed small business fundraising sites and chosen the platform that is best suited for your business’ needs, it’s time to start your fundraiser.
-If you’re wondering how to raise money for a small business through a fundraiser, look no further—here are the fundamental steps for any small business owner to take.
+After you’ve browsed small business fundraising sites and chosen the platform that is best suited for your needs, it’s time to start your fundraiser.
+If you’re wondering how to raise money for a small business through a fundraiser, look no further — here are the fundamental steps for any small business owner to take.

 1. Share the story of your business